Peakboard/peakboard-templates.github.io/_templates/Visualization-Complex-Data-Aggregation/en.md

 ---
 layout: article
-title: Visualization of a Complex Data Aggregation
+title: visualization of a complex data aggregation
 description:
   - This visualization shows a scripting example for complex data aggregation.
 lang: en